neo4j/neo4j-dotnet-driver/Neo4j.Driver/Neo4j.Driver.TestKitBackend/README.md

 An id property exists only when the handler consumes the id as protocol data (echoing it in a response, removing it from the store, keying an expectation), never to feed a log line; the connection's `Request:` and `Response:` logs already carry every id.
 Calling `Get` directly is reserved for ids that arrive outside the property convention, such as `RetryableNegative` looking up a stored error by `ErrorId`.

-The store is scoped to the connection, so it is disposed automatically when a test's connection closes.
+The store is a process-wide singleton that the message loop clears when a test's connection closes.
-Disposal walks every stored object in reverse storage order and disposes anything implementing `IAsyncDisposable` or `IDisposable`.
+The clear walks every stored object in reverse storage order and disposes anything implementing `IAsyncDisposable` or `IDisposable`.
-This is what releases drivers, sessions, and other resources at the end of a test.
+This is what releases drivers, sessions, and other resources at the end of a test, and it runs before the loop waits for any still-running handlers, so a stale handler can never delay the next test's clean store.
 Explicit close handlers such as `DriverClose` exist to satisfy testkit's protocol, not to perform the underlying cleanup.

 ## Adding a new message handler